mattsah/progress.is-by.us/common/docs/tutorials/01-creating-a-component-for-doctrine.md

 use Doctrine\ORM\EntityManager;
 ```

-Now, for the very last line of the callback, following the doctrine docs, let's set up our entity
+Now, for the very last line of the callback, following the Doctrine docs, let's set up our entity
 manager:

 ```php